ZUN4lR/React-Native-Thermal-Printer-App/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+## Commercial Use Permission
+This software is provided under the MIT License, which explicitly permits:

+✅ Commercial use in proprietary software

+✅ Distribution in commercial products

+✅ Modification and customization

+✅ Private use

+✅ Patent use

+✅ Sublicensing

+✅ Inclusion in commercial applications

+### No Warranty
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE